Dark Circles Under Eyes

 Smoking causes vascular problems, constricting the blood vessels, resulting in poor circulation and making the blood vessels appear more prominent and darker.

-In addition to possibly causing anaemia, your monthly cycle can cause hormonally-induced dark circles and puffiness due to water retention and PMS.
-It may help to cut down on salty foods, carbs and excess fluids.
+In addition to possibly causing anemia, your monthly cycle can cause hormonal-induced dark circles and puffiness due to water retention and PMS.
+Cut down on salty foods, carbs and excess fluids.
 Other hormonal changes (pregnancy, menopause) can also cause blood vessels to swell.

 While it is not the major cause of dark under-eye circles, lack of sleep can lead to stress and other health problems, creating paler, tired-looking skin and making shadows and dark circles more noticeable.

 The other major cause of dark under-eye circles is a depression beneath the lower eyelids called a tear trough deformity.